ToGenplusplus/CritiqueWebApp/README.md

 ## About The Project
 I created this web app as a side project to develop my skills in web development with python.
-I learned how to process user input, login and authentication, sessions retrieving data from an external API and creating and database management.
+I learned how to process user input, login and authentication, sessions, retrieving data from an external API and database management.

 ## Technologies Used